Ghost distributions on supersymmetric spaces I: Koszul induced superspaces, branching, and the full ghost centre

+\begin{definition} We say that the supersymmetric pair $(\g,\k)$ admits an Iwasawa decomposition if we have a decomposition $\g=\k\oplus\a\oplus\n$ for some choice of $\n$ as above. \end{definition}

-In this case, we may extend the choice of positive restricted roots to a choice of positive roots $\Delta=\Delta^+\sqcup\Delta^-$ for $\g$.
-In that case, if $\b$ is the Borel subalgebra determined by this choice of positive roots then we have $\a\oplus\n\sub\b$.
+If $\b$ is the Borel subalgebra determined by this choice of positive roots then we have $\a\oplus\n\sub\b$.
 In particular, $\b+\k=\g$, i.e. $\k$ has a complimentary Borel subalgebra. \begin{definition} We call a Borel subalgebra arising in this way an Iwasawa Borel subalgebra for $\k$ with respect to $\a$.
 If $B\sub G$ integrates $\b$, then we call $B$ an Iwasawa Borel subgroup of $G$. \end{definition}